 Most Guppy illnesses can be controlled or prevented by doing the following:

-The quality of food given to Guppies determines the vibrancy of their colors.
+The quality of food given to Guppies can determine the vibrancy of their colors.

-Guppies are omnivorous and can therefore eat almost any food.
+Guppies are omnivorous and can eat almost any food.
 The best commercial foods are fish flakes as opposed to pellets.
 Remember Guppies are very small bodied and pellets can easily choke them to death.
 Several pinches of fish flakes during feeding times should be just fine for your fish.
 Shredded vegetables such as lettuce, carrots, and peas are also good for your Guppies.

 Other than the flakes, you should also supplement your pet’s diet with live foods or frozen foods.
 Some of the best frozen or live foods are:

-Probably you’re wondering what a fry is.
+You’re probably wondering what a fry is.
 The term simply refers to baby Guppies.
 If you have some fry you’ve bred, avoid giving them live food because the food could be too big for their mouths.
 You can however cut the live foods into small bits for the young ones.
 The high protein quantity in live foods helps them grow much faster.

 How Long Can I Leave My Guppy Unattended?